edap/edap.github.com/_posts/2016-06-07-terrain-from-texture.md

 ---
 layout: post
-title: "demo: terrain with road from a texture"
+title: "demo: terrain with a road from a texture"
 category:
 tags: [threejs, openFrameworks]
 ---